 IMPORTANT NOTE: Your first semester Statement of Account will show a $50 orientation fee, which covers administrative costs.

 Ohio State’s orientation program is designed to get new Buckeye’s off to a strong start!
 Orientation/Scheduling is an all-day program (9:00 a.m. - 3:00 p.m.).
 Lunch is included in the program.
 The program is REQUIRED for freshmen and transfer students with less than 30 semester or 45 quarter hours of college-level courses.
 Parents or other adult family members are encouraged to attend with you (limit 2).
 Transfer students with more than 30 semester or 45 quarter hours of college-level courses schedule classes at an individual scheduling appointment with their assigned academic advisor.
 Placement testing, if needed, must be completed prior to your appointment.

 During orientation you’ll have the following opportunities:

-Students with disabilities who have questions concerning access or accommodations for a disability at Orientation may request services through the online registration form or contact Michelle McLane, Disability Specialist, by phone at 419-755-4304.
+Students with disabilities who have questions concerning access or accommodations for a disability at Orientation may request services through the online registration form or contact Michelle McLane, Coordinator of Student Development & Access Services, by phone at 419-755-4304.
 A two-week notice prior to your visit will generally allow us to provide seamless access.

 REGISTRATION (Placement Testing and Orientation/Scheduling)